 - If you received more than three moving violations within the last 10 years

 Have you received a speeding ticket or other traffic citation in Charlotte?
 Our experienced traffic ticket lawyers are here to help you reach the best possible outcome in your case so that your ticket is dismissed or you owe fewer fines and have fewer long-term consequences.
-To discuss your options, start an online chat to schedule a free consultation.
+To discuss your options, schedule a free consultation today.